 What colour should tea be?

-Now this depends on the blend.
-For English Breakfast we recommend a ruby red.
-For Darjeeling look for a paler, straw like colour and Green is in the name.
+This depends on the blend.
+For English Breakfast look for a ruby red.
+For Darjeeling you’ll want a paler, straw like colour and Green is in the name.
 Look out for the whole leaves & proper ingredients, make sure you brew it for at least 3 minutes, and it’ll be bang on.
+A great clue is the clarity - dusty bags make for a murky cup.
+Really good tea from rolled, whole leaves looks a lot lighter and clearer.
+Don’t be fooled into thinking this means it’s weaker.
+It’s got all the taste.

 Should you put milk in tea?